bishopcais/transcript-worker/README.md

 - Add keywords remotely.
 - Stop and resume listening.
 Listening is resumed with the folloing keywords: 'start listening', 'resume listening', and 'begin listening'.
 - Pause listening on far-range micrphone channels when the agent is speaking.
+- Supports channel tagging.
+The channel tag is cleared after five minutes of silence.